nyoma-diamond/CS4233-Escape/DevLog.md

     - In my implementation locations are always either an EXIT, BLOCK, or have a piece.
 There's no reason to create an empty CLEAR location.
 This allows for further performance optimizations
   - Deleted `removePiece` from `AlphaLocation` (didn't need it anymore)
 - Removed some other unused code
+- Moved `TwoAndOneFunction` into the `CoordinateFactory` file (not really necessary to have its own file)